OliverSBeresford/rust-interperter/README.md

 # Print the AST in parenthesized form
 ./your_program.sh parse test.lox

-# Evaluate a single expression
+# Evaluate a single expression (will not work for a full Lox file)
 ./your_program.sh evaluate test.lox

 # Run a program consisting of statements